 Prepare yourself to discover the true charm of this music genre.

 But not only of fado lives the Portuguese music scene.
 Another music genre very characteristic of this country is the folk music, present in a lot of festivals in Portugal – the most popular styles are the bailinho da Madeira, malhão and vira.

-Another area that has emerged in the Portuguese cultural landscape over the course of time was arts and crafts.
-Especially from the 17th century, arts and crafts started gaining relevance at a national level with special relevance in areas such as ceramics, tapestry, embroidery, jewelry, among others.
+Another area that has emerged in the Portuguese cultural landscape over the course of time was handicrafts.
+Especially from the 17th century onwards, handicrafts started gaining relevance at a national level with special relevance in areas such as ceramics, tapestry, embroidery, jewellery, among others.

-The glazed tile is also very common in the Portuguese tradition and its production has more than five centuries of history.
-We can see a magnificent example of this type of ceramics especially in churches, old train stations and in many homes.
+The glazed tile is also very common in the Portuguese traditions and its production has more than five centuries of history.
+You can see magnificent examples of this type of ceramics especially in churches, old train stations and in many homes.

 The Portuguese tradition in tapestry came in the 18th century and it is used since then for decoration of walls and murals.
 Themes such as the deeds of the Portuguese, religion and others are depicted in carpets.

 In a national and international level, the most well-known carpets are without a doubt the Arraiolos carpets.
 They have emerged in Alentejo, in the village of Arraiolos (hence the name) but they are already produced all over the country.

 These carpets are characterised by being embroidered in wool on a linen or cotton canvas with Arraiolos stitch, unique in the world.

 Another form of handicrafts very typical of the Portuguese traditions is, without a doubt, the bobbin lace.
 This textile art has sprung up in Portugal and also throughout Europe between the end of the 15th century and the beginning of the 16th century, during the Renaissance period.